Vertical

 (courtesy of YouTube user AmazingRetro)

-As with the HuCard version, the game doesn't save or buffer high scores, but it's possible to pause right after dying if you want to take note of your score.
+Just like in the HuCard version, here the game doesn't save or buffer high scores, but it's possible to pause right after dying if you want to take note of your score.
 Perhaps due to the inclusion of the extra stages and the fact that there's no limit to the bomb stock, the famous million point completion bonus is absent in Super Raiden.
 Another noteworthy gameplay aspect concerns the second loop.
-Contrary to what happens in other loopable ports, here the increase in difficulty is minimum, almost negligible.
+Contrary to what happens in other loopable ports, here the increase in difficulty is minimal, almost negligible.

 The first death in my new best run happened in stage 2-9 (believe it or not, I was rather sleepy and did a stupid mistake).
 It was really tough to recover then, and my credit ended in stage 2-10.